Crime: Blue-collar crime

 Blue-collar crime is any crime committed by an individual from a lower social class as opposed to white-collar crime which is associated with crime committed by someone of a higher-level social class.
 These crimes are primarily small scale, for immediate beneficial gain to the individual or group involved in them.
-Examples of blue-collar crime include Narcotic production or distribution, sexual assault, theft, burglary, assault or murder.
+Examples of blue-collar crime include narcotic production and distribution, sexual assault, theft, burglary, assault or murder.